National Latin Exam Awards

 The scholarship recipients from 2009, 2008, and 2007, are eligible for an additional $1000 if they continue their study of Latin and/or Greek.

-In addition, a $2,000 is awarded for post graduate study leading to the teaching of Latin/or Greek at the elementary, intermediate, or high school level.
-Sally Davis Graduate School Scholarship
+In addition, a $2,000 scholarship, the Sally R. Davis Graduate School Scholarship, is awarded for post graduate study leading to the teaching of Latin or Greek at the elementary, intermediate, or high school level.

 The National Latin Exam Scholarship Committee, formed in 1983, consists of Ephy Howard, Chair, Cathy Daugherty, Judith de Luce, Gaylan DuBose, Edith Foster, Sue L. Gillen, Sandra Woodward, and Linda S. Montross, Liason to Scholars.

 The Jane Harriman Hall Professional Development Scholarship program is designed to support teachers in their ability to teach Latin.
 The scholarship was developed in honor of Jane Harriman Hall, founder of the National Latin Exam, in order to continue her efforts to bring high quality Latin instruction to students throughout the U.S. For more information, click here.

 The National Latin Exam is delighted to announce a new annual award: The Christine Fernald Sleeper Educational Travel Award.
 As a "founding mother" and long-time writer of the NLE, Christine Sleeper (Emerita) is well-known for her adventurous spirit and her love of travel.
 Inhonor of Christine's love of classics and inspiring personal story, a recipient will be chosen annually and awarded up to $5,000 to cover expenses for an educational travel program of his or her choosing.
 Read more about eligibility, funding and the application process.

 For the past ten years the National Latin Exam has offered a $2000 Graduate School Scholarship which is specifically for “graduate study leading to the teaching of